-Joanne develops seasonal predictions of tropical storm activity in the North Atlantic.
+Joanne develops global seasonal predictions of tropical cyclone activity

-Joanne has been a member of Seasonal to Decadal Applications in the Met Office Hadley Centre since 2008 after graduating with a BSc in Meteorology from the University of Reading.
+Joanne has been a member of the Monthly to Decadal Prediction Group in the Met Office Hadley Centre since 2008 after graduating with a first-class honour’s degree in Meteorology from the University of Reading.